 The Fire Department responds to all medical emergencies with the nearest Engine Company, Ladder Company, or Rescue Company.
-Advanced Life Support Care (ALS) is provided utilizing five Paramedic Engine Companies that respond from the Town's five fire stations.
-Through this effort, the Fire Department continues to provide Town residents and visitors with the highest level of Emergency Medical Services available.
+The State of Connecticut has assigned responsibility for initial aid (First Responder) and Advanced Life Support care to the East Hartford Fire Department.
+Advanced Life Support is provided utilizing five Paramedic Engine Companies that respond from the Town's five fire stations.
+Through this effort, the Fire Department continues to provide Town residents and visitors with the highest level of Emergency Medical Services.

-To insure that the highest-level care is provided to those in need, the Emergency Medical Services system must be constantly monitored and evaluated.
+To ensure that the highest-level care is provided to those in need, the Emergency Medical Services system must be constantly monitored and evaluated.
 The Emergency Medical Division is lead and managed by the department's Chief Medical Officer and an Assistant Medical Officer.
-Together, they are responsible for all aspects of the EMS System including: quality assurance process, medical education for all personnel, public education and awareness, and the research and purchase of all medical equipment and supplies.
+Together, they are responsible for all aspects of the EMS System including: quality assurance and quality improvement processes, medical education for all personnel, public education and awareness, and the research and purchase of all medical equipment and supplies.

-The Division is responsible to maintain the Town's Pubic Access Difbralation (PAD) program.
-This program has lead East Hartford to achieve the designation as a HEARTsafe Community.
+The Division is responsible to maintain the Town's Pubic Access Defibrillation (PAD) program.
+This program led East Hartford to achieve the designation as a HEARTsafe Community.

-The Division implemented and monitors, daily, the department's electronic patient care reporting system.
-Statiscal data is created and monitored to drive decision making that will enhance service to the community and patient outcomes.
+The Division implemented and monitors the department's electronic patient care reporting system.
+Statistical data is created and monitored to drive decision making that will enhance service to the community and improve patient outcomes.

 The Medical Division is responsible for administration and maintenance of the Emergency Medical Dispatch (EMD) protocol.
-Part of that responsibility it to ensure the EMD system meets its statutory mandate through administration of the quality assurance program and ongoing continuing education.
+Part of that responsibility is to ensure the EMD system meets its statutory mandate through administration of the quality assurance program and ongoing continuing education.